Updated on: 2/14/2019

-The 66-year-old driver was still alive with critical injuries at the scene.
+The 66-year-old driver was still alive with critical injuries at the scene of the train accident.
 He was airlifted to the hospital, but died later that day.
-No injuries were reported among the train crew.
+No injuries were reported among the crew.

 According to reports, the trailer of the truck was empty; it was a fuel tank semi-truck.
 The train was carrying potentially dangerous cargo including lighter fluid and acid.
 After the crash, the train crew did not report any lost cargo or leaks.

 (Image: Emergency responders at the site of the crash.
 The remains of the semi-truck were stuck to the train’s engine car.
 Image source: KOMO News)